Analysis | For the Nationals, Josh Bell and Kyle Schwarber can’t debut soon enough

 A boatload of numbers could illustrate the improvements.
 So can basic logic.
 Bell, a switch-hitter, replaces Zimmerman, who becomes a valuable pinch-hitter/late-game defensive sub.
 Schwarber, a noted left-handed power bat, replaces Stevenson or Hernandez, who have a combined 290 career plate appearances (254 for Stevenson, 36 for Hernandez).
 Harrison replaces Mercer, who split 10 games between the Detroit Tigers and New York Yankees in 2020 and hasn’t been a regular since 2018.

 The lineup lengthens.
 The bench deepens.
 There is, in theory, better protection for Soto.
-The 22-year-old has already walked in one-fifth of his 25 plate appearances, the same rate he finished at last summer.
+The 22-year-old has already walked in one-fifth of his 25 plate appearances, the same rate at which he finished last summer.
 Two of the walks were intentional with Zimmerman behind him.
 Yet with Bell and Schwarber on the roster, Martinez could surround Soto in a variety of ways.

-He could sandwich Soto between Turner and Bell, keeping Turner in the second spot and putting Bell fourth.
+He can sandwich Soto between Turner and Bell, keeping Turner in the second spot and putting Bell fourth.
 Or he could bump Soto up to second, hit Turner third and Bell fourth, protecting his best batter (Soto) with his next-best batter (Turner) and using high-power potential (Bell) to support them both.
 That last look is something Martinez and hitting coach Kevin Long discussed in spring.
 Martinez even called it ideal on a few occasions.

 The key then was whether Robles could be an effective leadoff hitter.
-The key now is getting Bell and Schwarber on the field.
+The key now is having Bell and Schwarber on the field.